sschmeier/genomics-tutorial/_sources/ngs-qc/index.rst.txt

 .. note::

-   Should the download fail, download manually from :doc:`../downloads`.
+   Should the download fail, download manually from :ref:`downloads`.

 SolexaQA++ manual